ZacharieALES/AutoExpe/README.md

 * the different values of each parameters;
 * the format of each result latex table (optional).

-The package does the rest which, among others, includes:
+The package does the rest which includes:
 * apply all resolution methods on all instances for all combination of values of all parameters;
 * manage the results: format, reading, writing;
 * display logs: progress, errors, warnings, ...;